Vilmos Nagy de Nagybaczon: World War II

 On 21 September 1942 the Regent, Miklós Horthy, offered General Nagy the portfolio of the Minister of Defense.
 In this position, and true to his convictions, Nagy did everything to keep the military out of politics, and struggled to modernize and preserve the remaining Hungarian military stationed at home to prevent the repeat of another debacle which followed the collapse of the Austro-Hungarian Empire in 1918.

-Prior to his appointment, the government committed the 2nd Hungarian Army to the Eastern Front, where they eventually met a tragic end by their complete annihilation at Voronezh.
-While Nagy couldn't bring back the troops from the front, he made every effort to preserve and safeguard the troops back home and ameliorate the conditions of the forced labour battalions.
+Prior to his appointment, the government committed the 2nd Hungarian Army to the Eastern Front, where they eventually met their end by their complete annihilation at Voronezh.
+While Nagy was unable to bring back the troops from the front, he made every effort to preserve and safeguard the troops back home and ameliorate the conditions of the forced labour battalions.
 He issued numerous orders for the improvement of their conditions.

-These actions met with opposition from the officers' corps at the ministry and politicians of the extreme right.
+These actions were met with opposition from the officers' corps at the ministry and politicians of the extreme right.
 His political effectiveness diminished as he sought to curb the military's culture of Antisemitism and the inhumane treatment of the forced labourers.
 He strenuously objected to the German request of sending 10,000 Jewish forced labourers to the copper mines at Bor, Serbia, and in February 1943, he opposed acquiescing to the German request of sending Hungarian troops to the Balkans.

 Due to his position on these issues, he was viewed as increasingly dangerous by his enemies.
 He was ridiculed, accused of being a 'Jewish lackey' (Zsidóbérenc), of being anti-Axis, and was under constant attack by the extreme political right.
 Seeing that neither Regent Horthy, nor the Prime Minister Kállay were able or willing to defend him, on 8 June 1943, he submitted his resignation.

 He was succeeded by Colonel-In-Chief Lajos Csatay, and the daily press praised the person of the departing minister.
 On 16 June, the social democratic daily Népszava (Voice of the People) published an exceptionally warm appraisal.
 Endre Bajcsy-Zsilinszky, in his memoirs on government related matters, he wrote that in his 10 June submission to the Regent, he praised the service of the departing minister.
 The city of Marosvásárhely named him an honorary citizen but, due to 19 March 1944 occupation of Hungary by the Germans, the ceremony was cancelled.